 “And we’ll have jakkars,” Emmaires grinned.
 His comment earned a round of cheers from the group.

 “They’ll be expecting a rescue attempt,” Klias added when they quieted down.
 “And the more we wait, the more prepared they’ll be.
 I agree with the larenleader.
 We have to be quick and careful.
 This is what I’m thinking.”
-He motioned to the map spread out over several tables and started to talk.
-“Clear?”
-Klias asked at the end.
+He motioned to the map spread out over several tables and outlined the plan.
+“Clear?” he asked when he was finished.
 There were nods around the group.

 “I like the plan, Klias.
 We’ll go with it.
-Now, let’s talk to that messenger and let’s get ready to go,” Baphrem said curtly.
+Now, let’s talk to that messenger then get ready to go,” Baphrem said.
 “Ias, tell Lios and Maddias that we’re on our way, then come back and take your position.”

 “Got it.”
 Ias walked out the door.

-“At this time of night…” Emmaires frowned.
+“At this time of night-” Emmaires frowned.

-“They won’t be sleeping,” Baphrem cut him off.
+“They won’t be sleeping,” Baphrem broke in.
 Neither man would sleep until Teil was back safely in Viddion.
 “Where is that messenger?”

 “She’s in the other room with Ellix,” Sharmas answered.
-“She seemed pretty terrified.”
+“She seemed terrified.”

 “She?”
 Baphrem frowned.
 “The messenger is a woman?”